 Beetroot pancakes

 Plus, they’re soft, fluffy, and, best of all, healthier than traditional pancakes.
-Beetroot is rich in fibre and vitamins C and B9, which support immune health and metabolism; and its natural sweetness means you can cut back on added sugar, too.
+Beetroot is rich in fibre and vitamins C and B9, which support immune health and metabolism; and its natural sweetness means you can cut back on added sugar.
 This bright vegetable is also known for its ability to help lower blood pressure and promote liver health – it’s a superfood for a reason!

 So, for a colourful and uplifting breakfast to kickstart the day, try these brain-boosting beetroot pancakes from Mindful Chef.
 To make them vegan-friendly, simply swap the eggs for chia seeds.
-Serve your pancakes with a drizzle of maple syrup, a dollop of yogurt, and/or some fresh blueberries.
+Serve your pancakes with a drizzle of maple syrup, a dollop of yoghurt, and/or some fresh blueberries.

 For more breakfast inspiration, have a read of our article: 9 healthy breakfast ideas to kickstart your day.